Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

-The second entanglemon model is modified from an anharmonic oscillator for the $U(1)_\beta$ case to a double-well like structure corresponding to the two minima for the $\mathbb{Z}^\beta_{2}$ symmetry.
-Encoding information in these two states induced by the $\mathbb{Z}_{2}^{\beta}$ symmetry protects from any depolarization \textit{and} dephasing induced by local noise.
-The reasoning behind this argument has become relatively standard, see e.g.~\cite{gottesman2001encoding,douccot2012physical,beytransm}.
-To protect against relaxation, we need the wave-functions associated to the two qubit states $\ket{0} =(\ket{\beta_0} + \ket{\beta_\pi})/\sqrt{2}$ and $\ket{1} =(\ket{\beta_0} - \ket{\beta_\pi})/\sqrt{2}$ to have disjoint supports in some representation.
+The $Z_{2\beta}$ entanglemon model is modified from an anharmonic oscillator for the $U(1)_\beta$ case to a double-well like structure corresponding to the two minima for the $\mathbb{Z}^\beta_{2}$ symmetry.
+Encoding information in these two states induced by the $\mathbb{Z}_{2}^{\beta}$ symmetry, as we show below, enhances protection from any depolarization \textit{and} also enables protection from dephasing errors.
+As a reminder, this heuristic analysis relies on symmetric noise which acts of all $d$ pairs similarly.
+See sec VI for a more detailed analysis of other kinds of possible noise.

+Let us first provide a heuristic argument for this enhanced protection.
+This heuristic has become relatively standard, see e.g.~\cite{gottesman2001encoding,douccot2012physical,beytransm}.
+To protect against bit-flips, we need the wave-functions associated to the two qubit states $\ket{0} =(\ket{\beta_0} + \ket{\beta_\pi})/\sqrt{2}$ and $\ket{1} =(\ket{\beta_0} - \ket{\beta_\pi})/\sqrt{2}$ to have disjoint supports in some representation.
 Here we are referring to the notations introduced in Fig.~\ref{figmodels}.
 The low energy states $\ket{\beta_0}$ and $\ket{\beta_{\pi}}$ correspond to opposite (with respect to the centre of the $\alpha$ orbit) points.

 If we neglect quantum tunneling effects, these two states are degenerate, and can be used as a natural basis for the qubit logical Hilbert space.
 For finite values of $d$, this degeneracy is lifted by tunneling, and the even ($\ket{0}$) and odd ($\ket{1}$) combinations are selected.
 If $G$ is the variable conjugate to $\beta$, the $\ket{0}$ state is invariant under the $\beta$ translation by $\pi$, so it is contained in the subspace in which eigenvalues of $\hat{G}$ are \emph{even integers}.
 By contrast, the $\ket{1}$ state changes into its opposite under the $\beta$ translation by $\pi$.
 Therefore, it is contained in the subspace in which eigenvalues of $\hat{G}$ are \emph{odd integers}.
 As we have argued in~\ref{sub_noise_protection_dep}, single spin or pseudospin operators do not induce transitions between eigenvectors of $\hat{G}$ with distinct eigenvalues.
 As a result, their matrix elements between the $\ket{1}$ and the $\ket{0}$ states vanish.